zng-ui/zng/TODO/_current.md

-* Refactor `core::task` to load the caller `ThreadContext` automatically for every parallel thread.
-    - We want to support valid `Var::set` from any thread in a future update with `VARS` as a service.
-    - Review `rayon` default thread-pool, how do we load the context there?

 * Refactor the update sender to an `app_local!` too?
     - It is the most common dependency of services.
     - For the user, `Vars`, `Events`, `Timers`, `Updates` all look like services.